timdp/kodi-missing-episodes/README.md

 kodi-missing-episodes
 =====================

-Checks your Kodi (XBMC) TV collection for missing episodes using TheTVDB.com.
+Checks your Kodi (XBMC) TV library for missing episodes using TheTVDB.com.

 Author
 ------